imxrt-rs/imxrt-dma/README.md

 [main-api-docs]: https://imxrt-rs.github.io/imxrt-dma/

 See the API docs for more information.
-To try examples on hardware, see the examples directory.

 License
 -------